Wednesday, August 24, 2016

 On this feast of Bartholomew, the Gospel begins with Philip finding Nathanael and telling him: “We have found the one Moses wrote about in the law.
 The prophets also wrote about this man, Jesus, son of Joseph, from Nazareth.”
 Nathanael’s response to Philip’s announcement sounds a bit prejudiced.
 He says to Philip: “Can anything good come from Nazareth?”
 Apparently Nazareth did not have a good reputation.

 Philip persisted and said to Nathanael: “Come and see.”
 They left to find Jesus.
 Jesus saw them approaching and said: “Here is a true child of Israel.
 He has no guile or duplicity in him!”
-Nathanael came toward Jesus and asked him: “How do you know me?”
+Nathanael came to Jesus and asked him: “How do you know me?”
 Jesus told him that he had seen him under a fig tree.
 Nathanael was astounded at Jesus’ insight.
 Then Nathanael made his profession of faith: “Rabbi, you are the Son of God!
 You are the King of Israel.”
 Jesus asked him: “Do you believe this simply because I told you I saw you under the fig tree?
 Truly, you will see much greater things!
 You will witness the heavens being opened and you will see angels ascending and descending on the Son of Man.”